Ogwen Valley Mountain Rescue Organisation

 We rescue day & night, throughout the year

-Ogwen Valley Mountain Rescue Organisation (OVMRO), or Sefydliad Achub Mynydd Dyffryn Ogwen as we are known in the native Welsh language, is a voluntary mountain rescue team responding to incidents in the mountains and valleys surrounding the Ogwen Valley, Glyderau, and Carneddau mountain ranges and surrounding area in northern Snowdonia.
+Ogwen Valley Mountain Rescue Organisation (OVMRO), or Sefydliad Achub Mynydd Dyffryn Ogwen as we are known in the native Welsh language, is a voluntary mountain rescue team responding to incidents in the mountains and valleys surrounding the Ogwen Valley, Glyderau, and Carneddau mountain ranges and surrounding area in northern Eryri (Snowdonia).
 We are on-call 24 hours a day, throughout the year.

 Our team is made up entirely of volunteers who have a wide variety of day jobs.
 Team members are all mountaineers with vast local knowledge and first aid training.
 Many have expertise in casualty care, advanced first aid, emergency driving, and swift water rescue.